Did you know that influencer marketing:

 3. What should you know before you start an influencer relations program?

 When choosing influencers to work with, assess the context, reach and actionability of their reach related to your business offering.
-Select people with whom prospective customers feel comfortable and are willing to trust.
+So select people with whom prospective customers feel comfortable and are willing to trust.
 Without these, influencers won’t accomplish your goals.

-Just as you create a marketing persona to develop content and social media marketing, apply this approach to selecting key influencers.
+To this end, create a marketing persona to select key influencers and to develop content and social media marketing with them.
 Among the factors to assess include:

 - Personality.
-What role do you want your influencer to play in the purchase process?
+What role do you want influencer to play in your purchase process?

 - Niche.
 What’s the focus of the influencer’s authority and how do these relate to your offering?
 Examine the specific topics where the influencer is active.